 Add Christmas ornaments in between each branch for some extra sparkle.
 I used wire to wrap through the ornament loops and weave over the snowflake branches.

 Do you like to recreate products using more affordable supplies?
-Show me where I can see you creations!
+Show me where I can see your creations!

-Did you complete my DIY Christmas decoration snowflake wreath?
-Lets see the results!
-Add a link to the comments below and get featured on scratchandstitch!
+Did you make this DIY Christmas decoration snowflake wreath?
+Let’s see the results!
+Add a link to the comments below or tag @scratchandstitch on Instagram.